Rachel Carson, Writer of Wonder

 She was a scientist in an era when it was a rare choice for women.
-This is why her four books gained more success decades after they were published than near their original publication date.
+This may explain why her four books gained more success decades after they were published than near their original publication date.
 The timing of their success coincides with increasing awareness of environment issues and professional opportunities for women.

 Carson’s best known book is Silent Spring, published in 1962, which is a wake-up call for the issues that were central to her concerns.
 She especially wanted the general public to know and address the danger of pesticides and pollution, particularly their impact on natural water, like rivers, bays and oceans.

-“Embedded within all of Carson’s writing was the view that human beings were but one part of nature distinguished primarily by their power to alter it, in some cases irreversibly.” according to her biography at RachelCarson.org.
+“Embedded within all of Carson’s writing was the view that human beings were but one part of nature distinguished primarily by their power to alter it, in some cases irreversibly,” according to her biography at RachelCarson.org.

 Her childhood home is open to the public by appointment and tours are free.
 (It can also be rented as an event or meeting venue.)
 When she grew up there, as the youngest of a family of five, the house had no indoor plumbing or central heat.